“I already know my customer! I have their persona, some statistics, and…”

 The more you know about your customers, the more you can tailor your content to resonate with them.
 Here’s a list of a few demographics and ways to apply each to your website and content.
 Use these as a springboard to think about your own target demographics and how you can make them actionable.

-The first step to great content and a website that drives your audience to action is defining your content strategy and defining what success looks like.
+The first step to great content and a website that drives your audience to action is defining your content strategy and what success looks like.
 Once you’ve defined your strategy, use the insights above to zero in your target.
 The clearer the picture you have of your target audience, the less energy and resources you’ll waste in reaching them.

 What actionable insights about your target audience have you found helpful?